syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 Sorting can be enabled using the [`AllowSorting`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gantt.SfGantt.html#Syncfusion_UI_Xaml_Gantt_SfGantt_AllowSorting) property.
 The sorting functionality is used to arrange the tasks in ascending or descending order based on a column.

-The following code sample demonstrates how to enable sorting in the Gantt control.
+The following code sample demonstrates how to enable sorting in the UWP Gantt Chart.

 {% tabs %}